MicrosoftDocs/Azure-RMSDocs/mip/develop/concept-auditing-policy-cpp.md

 Discovery events are generated in the Policy API by setting a bool flag when creating the `mip::PolicyHandler` object via the `mip::PolicyEngine`.
 In the example below, the value for **isAuditDiscoveryEnabled** is set to true.
 When the `mip::ExecutionState` is passed in to `ComputeActions()` or `GetSensitivityLabel()`, with existing metadata information and content identifier, that discovery information will be submitted to Azure Information Protection Analytics.

-The discovery audit is generated once the applicaiton calls `ComputeActions()` or `GetSensitivityLabel()` and provides `mip::ExecutionState`.
+The discovery audit is generated once the application calls `ComputeActions()` or `GetSensitivityLabel()` and provides `mip::ExecutionState`.
 This event is generated only once per handler.

 Review the `mip::ExecutionState` concepts documentation for more details on execution state.